-- All students deserve to be educated in a safe and welcoming community environment. - All students are responsible for the decisions they make and need to be accountable for their actions. - If a student's behavior takes AWAY from the community, then this student will GIVE BACK to the community, restoring their connection and sense of belonging to our community-oriented learning environment. - All students can change and improve behavior.
+- All students deserve to be educated in a safe and welcoming community environment. - All students are responsible for the decisions they make and need to be accountable for their actions. - If a student's behavior takes away from the community through negative impacts, then this student will give back to the community, restoring their connection and sense of belonging to our community-oriented learning environment. - All students can change and improve behavior.
 Students deserve an opportunity to wipe their slates clean through demonstration of long-term positive behavior. - All students deserve to be honored for their positive investment in our learning community.